tdeekens/msc-thesis/interview-transcriptions/markdown/XFT-D-3.md

 # Yes, so say they are very static it takes a long time for them to give feedback, it takes a long time for them to change something when you have something you would like to know...

 For example the hardware part but I don't know whether they could work in an agile way.
 Yes, they could in an agile way.
 They could work in Kanban.
-For example if we want to update the hardware of what we are doing of what we are currently developing we have to send it to Finland, we couldn't get the, how should I say report it and do it in the current hardware.
+For example if we want to update the hardware of what we are doing of what we are currently developing we have to send it to Finland, we couldn't get the (UPD: te bin file and burn it to HW), how should I say report it and do it in the current hardware.
 Because it is Ericsson and it is a supplier and we are not allowed to do that because of some process and...
 It that?

 # And maybe something else just to give straight examples would be when somebody won't act because he is on a different long term schedule.
 So somebody is working on really long term iterations and you are doing short term ones and you want to know something and he says it's not part of my current WP - not WP but...